saptarshibasu/aws-study/README.md

 * Use cases
   * Offload the SSL/TLS Processing for Web Servers
 * Dedicated hardware - not shared with other AWS customers.
 It may be useful to meet certain compliance requirements
+* Your KMS customer master keys (CMKs) never leave the CloudHSM instances, and all KMS operations that use those keys are only performed in your HSMs

 ## AWS KMS

 * There are typically three scenarios for how data is encrypted using AWS KMS.
 Firstly, you can use KMS APIs directly to encrypt and decrypt data using your master keys stored in KMS.
 Secondly, you can choose to have AWS services encrypt your data using your master keys stored in KMS.
 In this case data is encrypted using data keys that are protected by your master keys in KMS.
 Thirdly, you can use the AWS Encryption SDK that is integrated with AWS KMS to perform encryption within your own applications, whether they operate in AWS or not.
 * **Envelope Encryption** - While AWS KMS does support sending data less than 4 KB to be encrypted directly, envelope encryption can offer significant performance benefits.
 When you encrypt data directly with AWS KMS it must be transferred over the network.
 Envelope encryption reduces the network load since only the request and delivery of the much smaller data key go over the network.
 The data key is used locally in your application or encrypting AWS service, avoiding the need to send the entire block of data to KMS and suffer network latency
-* **CMK Rotation** - The previous backing key is not deleted and stored perpetually for decryption of old data until the CMK logical entity itself is deleted.
+* **CMK Rotation** - The previous backing key is not deleted and stored perpetually for decryption of old data until the CMK logical entity itself is deleted
+* **Custom Key Store** -
+  * The AWS KMS custom key store feature combines the controls provided by AWS CloudHSM with the integration and ease of use of AWS KMS
+  * You cannot import key material into your custom key store
+  * You cannot have KMS automatically rotate keys
+  * Customer managed CMK (Customer Master Key)
+  * Manual Key Rotation -
+    * manually create new keys
+    * map the new key to alias
+    * Use the alias in source code
+    * do not delete the old key as it will be used to decrypt old data
+* Encryption Algorithm - AES with 256 bit key in GCM mode
+* Generates a unique data key.
+This operation returns a plaintext copy of the data key and a copy that is encrypted under a customer master key (CMK) that you specify.
+You can use the plaintext key to encrypt your data outside of KMS and store the encrypted data key with the encrypted data

 ## AWS Firewall Manager